 If you need help studying for the GRE, you’re likely shopping around for a GRE prep course to improve your chances on the real test.
 Magoosh and Kaplan both offer popular courses to prepare you for the GRE.
 But which is better?

-This article will detail the pros and cons between the two courses t0 help you make the right decision.
-You can also check out our full, individual breakdowns of both Magoosh and Kaplan’s GRE courses.
+This article will detail the pros and cons between the two courses to help you make the right decision.
+You can also check out our full, individual breakdown reviews of both Magoosh GRE and Kaplan GRE courses.

 Magoosh has one of the most competitive prices.
 For $199, you can access their full library of course materials, videos, and practice tests for six months.
 That price is lowered to $169 to access the same amount of content for just one month.
 Besides the differences in subscription time, the packages remain the exact same.

 On the other hand, Kaplan offers a multitude of different options.
 You can receive GRE prep in person, during live classroom sessions online, or at your own pace with pre-prepared materials.
 The self-paced option, which most closely matches with Magoosh’s prep course, is nearly four times as expensive at $700.
 You can also access a premium “Plus” option for an additional $200, for a total of $899.
 The in-person and live online sessions are significantly more expensive, up to $1,449 for the In Person Plus option.